Eva Hornecker

 News

-My research interests are the design and user experience of 'beyond the desktop' interaction (this includes multitouch surfaces, tangible interaction, whole-body interaction, mobile devices, and physical(ly embedded) computing), support of social/collaborative interactions, and, very generally, the social/societal implications of technology.
+My research interests are the design and user experience of 'beyond the desktop' interaction (this includes pervasive displays, tangible interaction, whole-body interaction, mobile devices, and physical(ly embedded) computing), support of social/collaborative interactions, and, very generally, the social/societal implications of technology.
+One of my specific areas of interest is in interactive museum installations.

-Since spring 2011 I am forum editor for an article series on Tangible and Embodied Interaction for ACM's interaction magazine.
-Check out my intro article in the ACM DL and the list of published articles so far !
+Spring 2011 to end of 2014 I was forum editor for an article series on Tangible and Embodied Interaction for ACM's interaction magazine.
+Check out my intro article in the ACM DL and the list of published articles !

 Photos